Transportation in the San Francisco Bay Area: Ferries

-Bike and Scooter Sharing
+Bike and scooter sharing

 Bay Wheels (launched as Bay Area Bike Share) is a regional public bicycle sharing system that serves the cities of San Francisco, Oakland, Berkeley, Emeryville, and San Jose.

-The bicycles are available 24 hours a day, seven days a week to anyone who purchases a membership, with three options, annual fee of US$150, US$29 for three days or US$15 for 24 hours.
+The bicycles are available 24 hours a day, seven days a week to anyone who purchases a membership, with three options, annual fee of US$150, US$29 for a month or US$15 for 24 hours.
 Any rider may take unlimited trips of up to 30 minutes, as measured from the time the bike is withdrawn from a dock to the time it is returned.
 Bikes can be picked up at any of the stations using a key fob or electronic code, and dropping them off at any station.
 Longer trips incur additional fees starting at US$4 for the first additional half-hour, since the idea of bike sharing is to make bicycles available for short trips.
 A replacement fee of $1,200 is charged if a rented bike is lost.

-Several companies also operate dockless bicycle sharing systems in the Bay Area such as Jump Bikes, Lime, and Spin.
-These dockless systems differ from the Ford GoBike system in that bicycles can be parked freely on the street (or at a bicycle rack in the case of Jump) and do not need to be docked at a designation station.
-Currently, Jump is the only dockless bicycle sharing company that operates in San Francisco while other competing companies operate dockless systems in other Bay Area cities such as South San Francisco, Oakland, and San Jose.
+Several companies previously operated dockless bicycle sharing systems in the Bay Area, however, as of 2024 only Bay Wheels operates dockless bicycles in most of the Bay Area (with some exceptions such as HOPR in Fremont).
+Dockless systems differ from the docked in that bicycles can be parked freely on the street and do not need to be docked at a designated station.

 In 2018, several companies started offering dockless scooter-sharing systems in Bay Area cities such as San Francisco and Oakland.
 These systems offer electric kick scooters for rent, similar to dockless bicycle sharing systems.
 Some operators, such as Lime, operate both scooter and bicycle sharing systems.
 These shared scooters were temporarily banned in San Francisco during summer 2018, but as of 15 October 2018 are available under two operators: Skip and Scoot Networks.